openfoodfacts/openfoodfacts-auth/README.md

 <!-- OFF specific changes: ...
 ```

+If you need to override a new template make sure it is listed in the `refresh_themes` target of the `Makefile` so that we can track further changes made by Keycloak to that template.
 Please try and write a Playwright test to cover any specific overrides, so we know when it is safe to remove them.

 ## Build